josephmargaryan/NLP/DocIntel/README.md

     - Extract text from PDFs, DOCX, and images.

 - **Optical Character Recognition (OCR)**:
-    - Extract text from images and scanned PDFs using Tesseract.
+    - Extract text from images and scanned PDFs using Tesseract, EasyOCR, and PaddleOCR.
-    - Advanced layout-based OCR that provides bounding boxes for text blocks.
+    - Advanced layout-based OCR that provides bounding boxes for text blocks, enhancing text extraction accuracy.

 - **Layout Analysis**:
     - Calculate and extract bounding box coordinates to maintain document structure.
-    - Use state-of-the-art models like LayoutLMv3 for semantic document understanding.
+    - Use state-of-the-art models like LayoutLMv3 for semantic document understanding, enabling deeper insights into document content.

-- **State-of-the-Art NLP Integration**:
-    - Use Hugging Face’s NLP models for text summarization, question answering, and text generation.
+- **Table Extraction**:
+    - Extract structured data from tables in PDFs using Camelot and Tabula.
+    - Integrate deep learning approaches for improved table detection and extraction.

+- **Text Correction**:
+    - Utilize advanced NLP models to correct OCR errors and enhance the readability of extracted text.

 - **Scalable and Extendable**:
     - Easily extendable to support additional document formats and OCR engines.
     - Capable of handling large-scale document processing workflows.

 ## **Getting Started**